Lattice-Data/checkfiles/docker/README.md

 The Docker setup mounts your local `src` directory, allowing you to make code changes without rebuilding the image.

-To apply changes to Rust components or dependencies:
+To apply changes to dependencies:
 ```bash
 docker-compose -f docker/docker-compose.yml build --no-cache
 ```